buildo/formo/website/docs/subform.md

 //                        ^?
 ```

-Each item, in turn, provides the `fieldProps` API that can be used
-to render a form element
+Each of the items provides a `fieldProps` function analogous to the top-level `fieldProps`, that can be used to render a form element:

 ```tsx twoslash
 // @include: textfield